 Purchasing artwork from a young artist who has a defined style is important, because art from this artist will definitely appreciate in resale value.
 As this artist receives more gallery representation from all over the country, the representatives will suggest higher prices as his demand goes up.
 That will surely happen.

+Blade is the King of Graffiti.
 Blade is an innovator of the New York City subway graffiti movement from the late 1970s to the early 80s, he painted over 5000 trains before the clean car movement and is a staple artist in the evolution of New Contemporary Art culture.
-His first gallery show was done the street from Warhol and his first canvas piece was enabled by subculture documenter Martha Cooper, since she gave the man his first canvas to paint on.
+His first gallery show was down the street from Warhol and his first canvas piece was enabled by subculture documenter Martha Cooper, since she gave the man his first canvas to paint on.
 Blade has his work in galleries across the world, and we have limited books, canvases and a pair on one of one sneakers painted by the artist.
 This artist is very high in appreciation and his work is a great investment.

-Part One is also from the New York City subway art movement in the late 1970s and early 1980s, we have prints, canvases and a one of one pair of shoes available by the artist.
+Part One is also from the New York City subway art movement in the late 1970s, and a master style writer of the early 1980s.
+Part One is a respected wild style writer who was influenced directly by the late PHASE 2 and others in this era.
+We have prints, canvases and a one of one pair of shoes available by the artist.

 Lady Pink is also an icon from the New York City Subway movement, featured in books such as Subway Art, and exhibits including Beyond the Streets, her work is influential to the progression of Urban Contemporary Art.